 How do you know when to say no to what looks like a good thing — perhaps initially even like a “God thing”?

 Here are 4 ways I know when to respond no:

 This trumps all the others.
 This applies to many decisions, but let me use my vocation as an example.
 I do not believe I’m called to a place as much as I’m called to a Person — the Person of Jesus Christ.
 I believe God often gives tremendous latitude in where we serve.
 There are seasons of life, however, where I know He has positioned me in a place “for such a time as this”.
 There are things He has called me to complete “at such a times as this” God always has a right to change my assignment, but when He has made the assignment clear the decisions of yes and no should become easier.

 My heart doesn’t line up with this decision.

-If I can get no “peace” about saying “yes” it’s time to wait or say no. This requires consistent prayer and wrestling with the decision, but the more I pray the more confident I become in sensing God’s specific will for my life and in this decision.
+If I can’t get “peace” about saying “yes” it usually means I need to wait or say no. This requires consistent prayer and wrestling with opportunities in front of me, but the more I pray the more confident I become in sensing God’s specific will for my life and in this decision.